ajbowen249/dungeon-delver-engine/readme.md

 Using the [Virtual-T](https://sourceforge.net/projects/virtualt/) emulator, first run `clear 256, 49152`.
 Then, using the `Memory Editor` tool, load the output hex file starting and address `$C000`.

 Once the binary is loaded into memory, you can also save it with `savem "dde", 49152,<end address>,49152`. `<end address>` will vary by build, and is `49152` + file size (of the binary, not the hex file!)

+## Architecture

+The `E` in `DDE` stands for `Engine` because it is structured as a set of modules designed to present gameplay components to progress through campaigns designed for SRD 5.1 (though many features will be left unimplemented).
+To that end, the `dde` main binary is currently just for testing features as they are built, and a `campaigns` folder will eventually be added to the project that contains the top-level driver programs.

+### User Interface

+The user interface is divided into three levels:

+- **Components** - Re-usable data entry screens
+- **UIs** - Specific, modal screens that get data and may or may not extend a component
+- **Wizards** - Multi-step processes that show multiple modal UIs in sequence.

+Note that a "Component" in this context is a configurable singular UI (for example, `enum_menu` allows selection from a list of options all shown on one screen), rather than a sub-screen element that would share the screen with other components.

+All three levels are implemented as subroutines with the same calling convention as the Model 100 ROM routines, where arguments and return values (or pointers thereto) are passed in registers.
+For example, the Character Wizard accepts a pointer to character data that will be filled in completely by the time it exits.
+The individual screens' function interfaces each set up their data by exit, too, which is wrangled into place by the Wizard between steps.
+Further down, each screen of that UI may or may not defer some of its work to a common Component.
+Since each screen does so much, you may generally expect all registers to be destroyed or set to an exit condition with each call.